 I’ve always wanted a fresh Silver Tip Christmas tree because they have the most stunning, spaced out branches that are perfect for displaying ornaments.
 The fact that they grow high in the mountains of Oregon and California means they are difficult to come by for this east coast girl.
 So for the past few years, I’ve been decorating with sparse Christmas trees because I love their imperfect shapes which makes them look much more natural in my humble opinion.
 I’m sharing 15 sparse Christmas trees that are beautifully decorated.

+If you’re searching for your own sparse Christmas tree, fear not!
 I’m also sharing some of my favorite sparse Christmas trees at the end of this post including full size and table top trees, flocked and plain trees, green and tinsel trees.

 Here is a stunning Silver Tip tree in all it’s natural glory!

 Tone on Tone shows us that less is way more when he planted this live little tree in an antique urn and decorated it with mercury glass ornaments.

 Clip on candles and string lights create a warm glow in Dear Lillie’s bedroom.

 Far Above Rubies gets her trees from the woods surrounding her home and this Hemlock is the prettiest Charlie Brown tree I’ve ever seen decked out in vintage tinsel and Shiny Brites.